 Private loan applicants are now required to submit a Private Education Loan Applicant Self-Certification Form to their lenders as part of the loan process.
 It is highly recommended that student borrowers use the Self-Certification form provided to them by their lender, as that form may have an important loan applicant ID number printed on it.
 However, the form is also available through this web site by clicking on the link above.

 The Self-Certification form requests basic information about the student, as well as the student's cost of attendance, estimated financial assistance, and the period of enrollment covered by the loan.
 Please click here for instructions on how to obtain that information easily through USFConnect.

-The USF Private Loan Option List will assist you with the lender selection process and will provide links to apply on.
+The USF Private Loan Comparison will assist you with the lender selection process and will provide links to apply on.

 Additional information on borrowing through private loans can be found by clicking on any of the links in this section.

 |Glossary of Terms may help you understand the terminology frequently used in the loan industry.

 |Questions to Ask offers some basic tips in selecting an alternative loan.